-One citizen advisory board, the Affordable Housing Advisory Board (AHAB) recommended allocations for the HOME funding.
-In order to align programming with the "A Place for Everyone" strategic plan activities, staff has chosen to recommend funding the agencies that were awarded with 2023 CDBG Public Service allocations again in 2024 to continue their ongoing programming in this area.
-These agencies included Lawrence Community Shelter, the Housing Stabilization Collaborative, and Housing and Credit Counseling.
-Representatives from the Housing Initiatives Division and the Municipal Services and Operations Department recommended allocations for various homeowner housing rehabilitation programs and infrastructure projects.
-Funding for 2024 was sufficient to recommend fully funding agency Non-Public Service projects.
-The City Commission was the ultimate deciding body for final funding allocations that are submitted to HUD with this plan.
+Applications for funding were released in December of 2024 requesting interest in the 2025 CDBG and HOME programs.
+Applications were due back to staff by January 31, 2025.
+One citizen advisory board, the Affordable Housing Advisory Board (AHAB) recommended allocations for the HOME funding at their April 10, 2025 meeting.
+Representatives from the Housing Initiatives Division and the Municipal Services and Operations Department recommended allocations for CDBG including various homeowner housing rehabilitation programs and infrastructure projects.
+The City Commission will be the ultimate deciding body for final funding allocations that are submitted to HUD with this plan.